- Download our Moving to Denmark Guide (PDF)

 Cost of entertainment and eating out in Denmark

-When it comes to unwinding, Denmark offers a plethora of entertainment options, though your wallet might feel a tad lighter afterwards.
-If your idea of relaxation is a pint at a local pub, be prepared to shell out a pretty penny – the cost of alcoholic beverages in Denmark can make you reminisce about happy hours back home.
+When it comes to unwinding, Denmark offers a plethora of entertainment options, though your wallet might feel a little lighter afterwards.
+If your idea of relaxation is a drink at a local bar, be prepared for a large bill – the cost of alcohol in Denmark can make you reminisce about happy hours back home.

 Cost of education in Denmark

 The cost of education in Denmark is very low, as tuition is entirely free.
-While it’s all too easy to rule out public school as an option due to the language barrier, consider the fact that there is a comprehensive support programme for non-Danish students.
+While the language barrier at public schools may seem intimidating for expats, consider the fact that there is a comprehensive support programme for non-Danish students.
 Some public schools offer the International Baccalaureate in English or teach the curriculum of France or Germany in each country’s language.

-For those who opt for private education, schooling in Denmark can be pricey, with international school fees being particularly exorbitant.
-These schools offer a more comprehensive range of curricula than that found in public schools and may be the best fit for families planning to stay in Denmark for the short term.
+Schooling in Denmark can be pricey for those who opt for private education, with international school fees being particularly high.
+That said, these schools offer a more comprehensive range of curricula than that found in public schools and can be ideal for families planning to stay in Denmark for the short term.

 Cost of healthcare in Denmark

-While public healthcare is generally of a high standard, some opt for private health insurance to cover services not fully covered by the state or to bypass waiting times.
+While public healthcare is of a high standard, some opt for private health insurance to bypass waiting times.
 These private health plans can be an added expense, and it’s wise to compare the benefits against the costs before deciding.
 Additionally, prescription medicines, though subsidised, often require a co-pay, so it’s a good idea to budget for these potential out-of-pocket expenses.

 Cost of living in Denmark chart